-Slater & Gordon offer a free initial consultation for Collaborative Family Law.
+Slater & Gordon offer an initial consultation for Collaborative Family Law.
 Call our Collaborative Lawyers on freephone 0800 916 9055 or contact us.

 Collaborative Family Law is a non-confrontational approach to resolving issues arising out of family or relationship breakdown.
 The collaborative law process is based on open, honest collaborative communication.
 The clients and their Collaborative Lawyers work together in a series of meetings without the threat of Court Proceedings, to find a fair and mutually acceptable solution to the issues.

 Slater and Gordon have the largest team of Family Lawyers in the country with offices across England & Wales.

 To speak with a Collaborative Law specialist call freephone 0800 916 9055 or contact us online.